 Overall, Experian Boost can be a helpful tool for those looking to improve their credit standing and potentially access better loan terms.
 It may also incentivize responsible bill payment behavior among consumers.

 Now you know that Experian Boost is a new feature offered by credit reporting agency Experian that allows consumers to update their credit report with their positive payment history from utility and telecom companies.
+Experian Boost can retrieve positive payment data dating back up to 24 months.

 Starting in October 2022, Experian will also include rent payments in credit reports.